-11 o’clock on a Saturday night and the house was quiet except for the possums scratching around inside the roof and the AM faintly rattling out of Mum’s clock radio.
+11 o’clock on a Saturday night.
+The house was quiet except for the possums scratching around inside the roof and the AM faintly rattling out of Mum’s clock radio.

 The doors drew breath and the Royal Albert shuddered in the china cabinet.
-She fumbled for the phone and dialled furiously in the dark.
+She fumbled for the phone and dialed furiously in the dark.
 6-2-0-0-9-9

-Back before we got 8 digit phone numbers, and before we got a touch-tone phone, my mother was obsessed with winning radio competitions.
-The first caller through gets a copy of Rod Stewart’s newie and ice cold six pack of Coca Cola! kind of competitions.
+Back before we got 8-digit phone numbers, and before we got a touch-tone phone, my mother was obsessed with winning radio competitions.
+The first caller through gets a copy of Rod Stewart’s newie and ice-cold six-pack of Coca Cola! kind of competitions.
 It didn’t matter what the prize was, she just had to have it.

 “Hurrrrry!
 I have to be the seventh caller through!”

-The actual task of dialling was quite arduous as we had one of the phones where you actually had to dial – stick your finger in the hole of the corresponding number and spin the wheel thing, none of that modern keypad claptrap.
+The actual task of dialing was quite arduous as we had one of the phones where you actually had to dial – stick your finger in the hole of the corresponding number and spin the wheel thing, none of that modern keypad claptrap.
 When you were bursting at the seams to win The Very Best of Hall and Oates, the distance from zero to nine seemed an eternity.

 But not many people were listening on that particular Saturday night and yes indeed Your Song was the correct answer and she won the Songs of Elton John and Bernie Taupin LP.
-She also scored an ice cold six pack of Coca Cola that joined the few dozen other ice cold six packs of Coca Cola gathering dust in our garage because Coke rots your teeth and we weren’t allowed to drink it.
+She also scored an ice-cold six pack of Coca Cola that joined the few dozen other ice-cold six-packs of Coca Cola gathering dust in our garage because Coke rots your teeth and we weren’t allowed to drink it.

-But this didn’t quench my mother’s thirst for dodgy vinyl.
-She bullied my sister and I to call because thanks to the joys of remarriage, she had a different surname from us now so we could win again.
+But this didn’t quench my mother’s thirst for cassettes and vinyl.
+She got my sister and me to call because thanks to the joys of remarriage, we had different surnames so we could win again.
 If we refused to call, she’d dial herself and put on a funny voice and pretend to be my grandmother, her secretary, her dentist, her brother.
-A week or so later they’d be rewarded with a brownpaper-wrapped Foreigner or Let’s Go ’88! in their mailbox.
+A week or so later they’d be rewarded with a brown paper-wrapped Foreigner or Let’s Go ’88! in their mailbox.
 Even our dog Susie managed to score a Billy Joel record.
 Mum didn’t let her have the Coke either.